xfbs/euler/readme.md

 ## Planned Languages:

-  - [chez scheme](https://github.com/cisco/ChezScheme), because I never really worked with a scheme before and it's reportedly very fast.
+  - [chez scheme](https://github.com/cisco/ChezScheme), because I never really worked with a scheme before and it's reportedly very fast. **Edit**: I might use a different flavour of Scheme, [chicken scheme](http://call-cc.org), because it seems a little more simplistic and doesn't have the overhead of an interpreter since it's compiled (although, it might be slower than `chez`).
   - [ocaml](https://github.com/ocaml/ocaml) because I keep hearing about it in unexpected places and it got me curious.
   - [nodejs](https://github.com/nodejs/node) because all the cool kids are doing